harini9804/myapp/README.md

 ## Using this project

-1.Clone this repository and get it on your local machine.

-2.On your machine, navigate to this repository through the command line (suitably git Bash for Windows users).
+1.On your machine, navigate to this repository through the command line (suitably git Bash for Windows users).

-3.The _server.js_ file is used to handle the API requests and demonstrate the tasks.
+2.The _server.js_ file is used to handle the API requests and demonstrate the tasks.
 Hence, run the command 'node server.js'.

 You should see the message, '_App is listening on port 8080_', in the command line window.

-4.On your browser, go to http://localhost:8080/ to test the server.
+3.On your browser, go to http://localhost:8080/ to test the server.

-5.The following URLs can be visited through the browser to execute the tasks mentioned:
+4.The following URLs can be visited through the browser to execute the tasks mentioned:

 	(i) http://localhost:8080/